 Radon is a colorless, odorless, radioactive gas.
-It forms naturally from the decay of radioactive elements, such as uranium, which are found at different levels in soil and rock throughout the world.
-Radon gas in the soil and rock can move into the air and into ground water and surface water.
+It forms naturally from the decay (breaking down) of radioactive elements, such as uranium, which are found in different amounts in soil and rock throughout the world.
+Radon gas in the soil and rock can move into the air and into underground water and surface water.

 Radon is present outdoors and indoors.
 It is normally found at very low levels in outdoor air and in drinking water from rivers and lakes.
 It can be found at higher levels in the air in houses and other buildings, as well as in water from underground sources, such as well water.

-Radon breaks down (decays) into solid radioactive elements called radon progeny (such as polonium-218, polonium-214, and lead-214).
+Radon breaks down into solid radioactive elements called radon progeny (such as polonium-218, polonium-214, and lead-214).
 Radon progeny can attach to dust and other particles and can be breathed into the lungs.
-As radon and radon progeny in the air break down, they give off alpha particles, a form of high-energy radiation that can damage the DNA inside the body's cells.
+As radon and radon progeny in the air break down, they give off radiation that can damage the DNA inside the body’s cells.

 How are people exposed to radon?

 For both adults and children, most exposure to radon comes from being indoors in homes, offices, schools, and other buildings.
 The levels of radon in homes and other buildings depend on the characteristics of the rock and soil in the area.
 As a result, radon levels vary greatly in different parts of the United States, sometimes even within neighborhoods.
 Elevated radon levels have been found in every state.